FAQs for Campers At Girls Summer Camp

 At our girls-only program, we’re able to address issues specific to girls and women.
 You can interact with women in positions of authority, and have more opportunities to “be yourself” without having to impress the boys.
 Without those kind of distractions, you can be more comfortable, focused, and establish more meaningful relationships.
 You feel supported and safe, without the pressure and competition that might exist in a coed camp.
 You get to try new things like dam jumping and rock climbing, develop positive relationships with other girls in your cabin groups and teams, and overall just have a space where “girls can be girls.”
 Free of any self-consciousness that might happen at school, other social settings, or at a coed camp, you get to concentrate on skill-building, personal growth, and having fun changing your world!

-If you’d rather have girls and boys at camp at the same time, we do offer a separate time for a blended camp session for 2016.
+If you’d rather have girls and boys at camp at the same time, we do offer a separate blended camp session.
 Even though there’s much research to show the benefits of single sex environments on a child’s confidence, self esteem, social, and personal development, sometimes you want to have a camp environment that helps apply a full range of social skills (including dealing with boys) to real life situations.
 Kupugani’s blended session offers the best of both worlds.
 We aim to provide the same safe and supportive environment in a setting with girls and boys both present.

 Our campers come from all over the country and the world!
-They have come from as far as Japan, China, Liberia, Russia, Ukraine, Jordan, Germany, Spain, and Anguilla, with others joining them from the Virgin Islands, California, New Mexico, Texas, Florida, Utah, Tennessee, Georgia, Louisiana, Kansas, Missouri and Wisconsin, in addition to campers from all over Illinois.
+Campers have come from as far as Japan, China, Liberia, Russia, Ukraine, Saudi Arabia, Jordan, Germany, Portugal, Spain, United Kingdom, Anguilla, and Mexico, with others joining them from the Virgin Islands, California, Washington State, New Mexico, Texas, Florida, Louisiana, Tennessee, Georgia, Alabama, Utah, New York, the District of Columbia, Kansas, Missouri, Indiana and Wisconsin, in addition to kids from right here in Illinois.
 Our campers’ ethnic backgrounds are a nice mix too–including Caucasian, African-American, Bi-racial, Hispanic/Latina, Asian, South Asian, Middle Eastern, and Native American; our young people embrace identities from everywhere!

 - It is the most positive environment I have ever found.
 The people are amazing, and, even after eight years, I’m still learning.